 Once the bed arrived, I could hang the art and mirror.
 I didn’t want to hang anything before the bed arrived in case it threw the height off.

 I also brought in the modern black mirror from the living room that I did for Spring’s One Room Challenge.
-This room is really dark, so I hung it on the wall opposite the window so it would bounce as much light back as possible.
+This room is dark, so I hung it on the wall opposite the window to bounce as much light back as possible.

 Here’s what’s left to do…